johnwarden/httperror/README.md

 - reduce risk of "naked returns" as described by Preslav Rachev's in [I Don't Like Go's Default HTTP Handlers](https://preslav.me/2022/08/09/i-dont-like-golang-default-http-handlers/)
 - middleware can inspect errors, extract status codes, add context, and appropriately log and handle errors

-This package is built based on the philosophy that HTTP frameworks are not needed in Go: the [net/http](https://pkg.go.dev/net/http) package, and the various router, middleware, and templating libraries that that are compatible with it, are sufficient.
+This package is built based on the philosophy that HTTP frameworks are not needed in Go: the [net/http](https://pkg.go.dev/net/http) package, and the various router, middleware, and templating libraries that are compatible with it, are sufficient.
 However, the lack of an error return value in the signature of standard http handler functions is perhaps a small design flaw in the http package.
 This package addresses this without tying you to a framework: [httperror.Handler](https://pkg.go.dev/github.com/johnwarden/httperror/v2#Handler) **is** an [http.Handler](https://pkg.go.dev/net/http#Handler).
 You can [apply standard http Handler](/#applying-standard-middleware) middleware to it.
 And your handler functions look exactly as they would look if [net/http](https://pkg.go.dev/net/http) had been designed differently.

 ## Custom Error Handlers